Parth-Mehrotra/Notes/WebRTC.md

 * Configurable

-- Unknown: So `SCTP` sits on layer 4, does that mean every router along the way needs to “support sctp”? - Routers operate at layer 3.
+~~Unknown: So `SCTP` sits on layer 4, does that mean every router along the way needs to “support sctp”?~~ Routers operate at layer 3.

 Allows realtime connections, and is written as a p2p protocol.
 Optimized for things like video chatting.